LevonHill/freecodecampstuff/css/css-notes-and-projects/design/user-interface-design-foundamentals.md

 lesson 1
 What are common design terms to help you communicate with designers?

 As a developer, you may need to work closely with designers.
 If you understand basic design terminology, you'll have a shared vocabulary and you'll be able to participate in the design process more actively.
-This can make your workflow more efficient and result in a better user experience.
+This can make your workflow more efficient and result in a better user experience.(UX)

 So let's dive in.
 We'll start with the term layout.
 Layout is how the visual elements are arranged on a page or screen to communicate a message.
 These elements may include text, images, and white space.
 The layout is like the blueprint of a design.
 Designers must consider the placement, size, and hierarchy of each element.